ArnavBorkar/Falcon-Music-Frontend/README.md

 3. One pull request should cater to only one change. *A change may include multiple file changes that are essential to solving the issue/change.

 ## How to use?
 Open the website on your mobile or laptop.
 The all songs tab consists of all the songs in our library that a user can access and play.
 The search option can be used to search for a particular song and play it.
-You can even create your own playlist by clicking on the plus sign beside create new playlist and add songs to the playlist.
-After creating the playlist, click on a song you want and choose add to playlist to add it to the playlist.
+You can even create your own playlists (upto 6) by clicking on the add button besides create new playlist and add songs to the playlist.
+After creating the playlist, choose the playlist you want to add the current playing song to and press the plus button besides it.

 ## Current Implementations
-1. Frontend of the whole project is done using HTML and CSS.
+1. Frontend of the whole project is done using HTML and CSS and JS.
-2. A server has been created that hosts the website.
+2. A server has been created that using Express and NodeJS that hosts the website.
-3. Firebase database has been used to store song data and the songs have been stored on firebase's cloud service.
+3. Firebase has been used to store song data and the songs have been stored on firebase's storage service.
+4. No APIs have been used to create this music player.

 ## Future Implementations
 1. User Authentication and creation of accouts for differents users.